tomasr/winterdom.com/_posts/2017-11-09-oauth2-apimanagement.md

 > The token URL will be in the form `https://login.microsoftonline.com/{tenantid}/oauth2/token`.

-We'll leave the default scope empty for now, and configure the Client ID/Secret that we copied after creating the application in step 1:
+We'll leave the default scope empty for now, and configure the Client ID/Secret that we copied after creating the `apim-portal` application in step 1:

 ![OAuth2 client information]({{site.images_base}}/2017/apim-oauth-6.png)